learn-co-curriculum/flask-sqlalchemy-object-deserialization-technical-lesson/README.md

      breed = fields.Str()
      dob = fields.Date()
 ```

+Schemas are the contract: they tell Marshmallow what input is valid and how to rebuild it.

 The `load()` method validates and deserializes an input dictionary to an
 application-level data structure.
 By default, `load()` returns a dictionary of